 Really the only thing inhibiting this now is a collective mindset that is obsolete.

-In relation to this, I suggested in the comments section of my previous post that it will be important to provide scope for people to occupy themselves in socially productive ways to the extent that this is their desire.
-In response, Neil Wilson hit on an important point:
+In such a state of affairs, it would still be neessary to provide scope for people to occupy themselves in socially productive ways to the extent that this is their desire.
+In connection to this, Neil Wilson made an important observation:

 Yes.
 But you have to realise that many people find that very hard to do and end up depressed because of it.

 Once you lose the external motivation of starvation you have to find some internal motivation to do something else.
 And our school systems are designed to churn out robotic mass production workers not people who routinely explore their inner motivations and then work out how they can act on that to fulfil their desires while considering the needs of others.

 So we have a society full of worker bees with a smaller and smaller hive to maintain.

 It seems that this social transition could be a happier one if accompanied by intelligently designed policies, but could easily cause suffering and go haywire if managed poorly.